sqlxpert/lights-off-aws/README.md

 * Clock: always 24-hour
 * Last digit of minute: always 0 (Scheduled operations occur during a 10-minute cycle.)
-* Hour values, minute values, and numeric day of month values: always 2&nbsp;digits.
-(Use a leading zero if necessary.)
+* 2 digits: always required for hour values, minute values, and numeric day of month values (Use a leading zero if necessary.)
 * Wildcard: single underscore `_` (RDS does not allow asterisks in tags.)
 * Term separator: space (RDS does not allow commas in tags.)
 * Ordered terms: days must be specified before times, and hours before minutes